SparkPost/support-docs/articles/integrations/using-spark-post-with-hoolie.md

 NOTE: Please make sure you have upgraded your version of [Hoolie](http://hool.ie) to the latest version that includes updated SSL and TLS support (Version 1.9389 or later)

-When running Hoolie, click on 'Preferences'' and go to the Accounts tab and click on '+' to add a new mail server:
+When running Hoolie, click on 'Preferences' and go to the Accounts tab and click on '+' to add a new mail server:

 ![](media/using-spark-post-with-hoolie/Hoolie_First_original.jpg)

 Then configure the new server with the following:

 * A 'From Address' that matches one of the sending domains that you've configured in your SparkPost account
 * A 'Reply-To Address' of your choice
 * Select 'Use your own SMTP Server' and enter 'smtp.sparkpostmail.com' as your SMTP Server name and 587 as the Port
 * Enter 'SMTP_Injection' as your Username and enter as the password an API key that you've created from your SparkPost account with the 'Send via SMTP' permission enabled
 * Select 'Login' as the authentication type:

 ![](media/using-spark-post-with-hoolie/Hoolie_Main_original.jpg)